 This small bakery is a reliable place for some great pastries, including one of the best almond croissants in town.
 They also sell sandwiches, which are good, but we usually come here for their sweet pastries.
-There’s that massive and delicious almond croissant, but also some great fruit tarts as well as a dulce de leche monkey bread.
+There’s that massive and delicious almond croissant, but also more great rotating pastries that are perfectly baked and often include liberal amounts of dulce de leche.
 True Loaf can get crowded on the weekends, and there’s not much seating, but there’s also a lovely little waterfront park (Maurice Gibb Memorial Park) just a block away.

 Casa Isola is a casual spot in Sunset Harbour that's a great place to get a little too full—because portions are huge and this is some of the best Italian food in South Beach.
 Start with the pane al prosciutto, a warm circle of bread with cubes of prosciutto inside.
 Also consider getting the massive veal chop parmigiana that's plated alongside its own deep-fried bone, and one of the best bowls of spicy rigatoni in town.
 They have a dining room you’ve probably seen in another Italian restaurant somewhere, with fake vines wrapped around an indoor pergola.
 But if it's a nice night, sit on the patio and play the classic Sunset Harbour outdoor dining game we like to call: Do they own that Lamborghini or is it a rental?